-Helping The Accused Fight Theft, Burglary And Robbery Charges
+Anderson Lawyer Helping the Accused Fight Theft, Burglary, and Robbery Charges

-Theft, robbery and burglary are three of the most commonly committed crimes in Anderson.
+Theft, robbery, and burglary are three of the most commonly committed crimes in Anderson.
 These criminal offenses may be common in this state, but that doesn’t mean they are taken lightly.
-Authorities in Indiana aggressively prosecute defendants who are accused of theft, burglary or robbery.
-You shouldn’t face these charges alone—let an experienced theft attorney at Beeman Heifner Benge help you fight back.
+Authorities in Indiana aggressively prosecute defendants who are accused of theft, burglary, or robbery.
+You shouldn’t face these charges alone—let an experienced theft attorney at Beeman Heifner Benge P.A. help you fight back.

-Have you been charged with theft, robbery or burglary in Anderson?
-If so, seek legal representation from the skilled criminal defense attorneys at Beeman Heifner Benge at once.
+Have you been charged with theft, robbery, or burglary in Anderson?
+If so, seek legal representation from the skilled criminal defense attorneys at Beeman Heifner Benge P.A. at once.
 We understand how a conviction can completely disrupt your life, which is why we will work tirelessly to help you reach the best possible outcome in your case.
-Schedule a consultation regarding your case by calling our law firm at 765-234-1783 or filling out the form on this website.
+Schedule a consultation regarding your case by calling our law firm at (765) 234-8024 or filling out the form on this website.